DavidMorgan206/GoldenPath/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for *plugin* development.
+These instructions will get a copy of the project up and running on your local machine for *plugin* development.
 To use the plugin as is, skip to **deployment** for notes on installing in your wordpress instance.

 ### Prerequisites